 1. Customer Complaints

 Customer Complaints help us to identify areas in our business where things are going wrong.
-If you get complaints about the same things over and over, you have not identified and addressed the root cause.
+If you get complaints about the same things over and over, you have not identified and/or addressed the root cause.
+It may also be that the preventive action you identified is not being implemented effectively.

 Non-conformances can be the first sign of failures or cracks in our business.
 Use the information to establish trends and address the root cause before the problem turns into a major issue.